grafana/agent/docs/developer/release/create-release-branch.md

 3. Create and push the release branch from the selected base commit:

-    The name of the release branch should be `release-` suffixed with the release version prefix determined in step 2, such as `release-v0.31`.
+    The name of the release branch should be `release-` suffixed with the version prefix defined in step 2, such as `release-v0.31`.

         Note: There is no branch such as `release-v0.31-rc.0` or `release-v0.31.0`.
-Only use the version prefix as shown above.
+Only use the version prefix as defined in step 2.

     If the consensus commit is the latest commit from main: